top of page

 THE CONCORD LIGHT PLANT IS USING THE PROPERTY TO INSTALL SOLAR PANELS.
 THIS IS NOT BEING PAID FOR BY TAXES.

-Article 21 easily passed Town Meeting on April 30, 2023, approving the borrowing of the funds necessary to install the solar array and battery system at the New Middle School.
+Background: Article 21 easily passed Town Meeting on April 30, 2023, approving the borrowing of the funds (up to $7.5M!) necessary to install the solar array and battery system at the New Middle School.
 This will NOT increase taxes and will mean a net decrease in Concord energy rates, in the long term.
 The generation of this clean energy will offset the energy used by the New Middle School, in-line with net-zero goals.

 Solar arrays slated for middle school roof, parking canopy